Writer and mother of two, Ashley Wayne, from Utah, has been defying conventional wisdom since she was young.

 But adoption had long been an option for the Wayne family in addition to having their own children.
 “Luke had relatives who had adopted and I had worked for a time in a group home for foster children, so adoption was on [sic] our hearts,” Ashley explained.

-The couple started their adoption process by looking in the United States before some friends suggested to consider adopting children from abroad with special needs, particularly blind children.
+The couple started their adoption process by looking in the United States before some friends suggested to consider adopting children with special needs from abroad, particularly blind children.
 Ashley said, “we by no means thought we would be perfect parents but we wanted to be a home for kids if we could.”

 Thus began Ashley’s biggest adventure yet, becoming a parent to two blind children, Lexy and Jon, both of whom were from Bulgaria.
 However, bringing them to the United States took lots of time, money, and patience.